sdegutis/90s.dev/site/public/guides/composites.md

 ## Data types

-Whether theming composites, inventing new ones, or using existing ones, it's important to keep as much type safety as possible.
+Whether authoring composites or using them, this is an area where TypeScript + LSP don't help one little bit, due to the dynamic nature of composites.

-At the moment, there is no type-checking and autocompletion for composites, due to their dynamic nature.
+To avoid type errors, the best solution for now is to check [the wiki](https://github.com/ppl-90s-dev/ppl/wiki) for documentation of composites authored "in the wild" as opposed to built-in composites.

-, make sure to reference [the wiki](https://github.com/ppl-90s-dev/ppl/wiki) to correctly use its data type.
+I'm sure a better solution will come in time.

 ## Philosophy